-The book will also include tips about wellness and mindfulness as well as how to improve children's eating habits.
+The book also includes tips about wellness and mindfulness as well as how to improve children's eating habits.

-Available to order now!
+Click here to order now.
 All proceeds go to the Love Books Project in Zambia and Tanzania.

 (Click on book cover to enlarge image.)